Whitney Houston's hometown remembers her fondly

 Stephannie Miller, 54, was a little older than Houston when she first joined the New Hope choir as a teenager, but she knew from the start her own voice could not compete with Houston, who would go on to claim pop superstar status with hits such as "I Will Always Love You."

-Miller said that, on special occasions, Charles Thomas, then the church's pastor, would ask Houston to lead the choir in one of his favorite songs: "He Would Not Come Down From the Cross."
+Miller said that, on special occasions, Charles Thomas, then the church's pastor, would ask Houston to lead the choir in one of his favourite songs: "He Would Not Come Down From the Cross."

 "She would do the solo," recalled Miller, who now lives in South Carolina.
 "Every time she hit that special note the church would be knocked out, the spirit was so heavy, so strong."